rachelcluke/hygge-houseplants/README.md

 - This model contains the Category name (required field, returned by string method) and user friendly name.

-- The Category name is also the field connects the Category Model and Product Model, where each Product object is connected with a Category name.
+- The Category name is also the field, which connects the Category Model and Product Model (where each Product object is connected with a Category name).

 ### Product Model